fmcgeough/ex_sleeplock/README.md

 ```

 If there are already two processes with a `:process_foo` lock the third
-process waits until one of the two currently running processes unlock.
+process is placed in a queue and resumes execution when one of the two currently
-Once a lock is released the waiting process starts immediately.
+running processes unlock.

 Using `ExSleeplock.execute/2` is the easiest way to use this library but you can
 manage your own lock and timing of execution of a block of code using